bravechristian/E-Commerce-Sales-Analysis/README.md

 ### Result & Findings
 The analysis's outcome revealed the following:
-- Every year in the third quarter, the store made more sales than during the first two years of its existence.
+- Every year in the fourth quarter, the store made more sales than during the first two years of its existence.
 - Despite being the best-selling product category, classic cars lost money in the two territories.
 - All year long, planes and ships suffered total losses.